 The IP rating system is an international standard for rating the ingress protection of electrical enclosures.
 When we say ingress protection, we mean how well the enclosure keeps things like dirt and water from getting inside.
 That’s extremely important because dirt and water ingress can present a major hazard to sensitive equipment.

 IP ratings offer a standardized way to rank the protective characteristics of an enclosure.
-The IP standard is based on the IEC 60529 code, an International Electrical Commission standard that dictates the criteria used in IP ratings.
-It’s used for electrical enclosures throughout both Europe and the U.S. (although you’ll also find the NEMA enclosure ratings used in the U.S.).
+The IP standard is based on the IEC 60529 code, an International Electrotechnical Commission standard that dictates the criteria used in IP ratings.
+It’s used for electrical enclosures throughout both Europe and the U.S. (although you’ll also find the NEMA enclosure ratings used in the U.S.) You’ll also see IP code ratings on smartphones, smartwatches and other electronic gadgets that are intended to be waterproof or water resistant.

 Each IP rating is composed of two numbers, with the following significance:

-Both numbers use an ascending rating scale, with higher numbers signifying more protection.
+Both numbers use an ascending rating scale, with higher numbers signifying a higher degree of protection.
 Next up: the IP68 rating and how it works according to this system.

 IP68 ratings occupy the very top of the IP rating scale.
-Both digits are at their maximum level:
+Both the first digit and second digits are at their maximum level:

-When considering IP67 vs. IP68 enclosures, we can see that IP67 enclosures and IP68 enclosures are both rated as dust-tight enclosures.
+When considering IP67 vs. IP68 enclosures, we can see that the IP67 rating and IP68 rating both provide dust-tight protection.
 Both are also rated for submersion, with the key difference that the IP67 electrical enclosure is only rated for submersion up to one meter and for up to 30 minutes.

-Here’s an important fact to remember: IP68 ratings can be rated for submersion at different depths.
-The IP68 standard dictates only that an enclosure must be tested to resist a submersion depth greater than one meter, not what depth that has to be.
-Always check the manufacturer’s specifications for the specific submersion depth that the enclosure is tested for.
+Here are two important facts to remember: IP68 ratings can be rated for submersion at different depths.
+The IP68 protection rating dictates only that an enclosure must be tested to resist a submersion depth greater than one meter, not what depth that has to be.
+Always check the manufacturer’s water protection specifications for the specific submersion depth that the enclosure is tested for.

 Source: FOTOGRIN/Shutterstock

-IP68 enclosures’ high standard of protection makes them a natural choice for some of the most demanding electrical and electronic applications.
+IP68 enclosures’ high standard of water and dust protection makes them a natural choice for some of the most demanding electrical and electronic applications.
 These often include:

 With so many different applications for IP68 enclosures, it’s important to remember that the materials and features of an IP68 enclosure make a big difference in determining which model is right for your application.